acquaahj-dev/acquaahj-dev/README.md

 🐦 Twitter(X): @JeremyAcquaah<br>
 💼 LinkedIn: Jeremy Acquaah<br>
 <p dir="auto">📧 <strong>Get in Touch!</strong><br>
-If you have any questions or want to reach out, feel free to email me at <a href="mailto:acquaahjeremy01@gmail.com">acquaahjeremy01@gmail.com</a>.</p>

 Thank you for your patience.
 I can't wait to share what I've been working on!
 <!--